Yuan-Garcia/Uno/README.md

 # Uno
-I made uno in python lmao
+I made uno in python as a project for the CS10 berkeley final.
+It's a representation of the things I've learned that year